 Building a performing Machine Learning model requires a significant amount of time to experiment.
 A data scientist tries different algorithms or different feature engineering strategies before getting the model right.
 Once the model is tuned to its best, it may be time to serve it in the production environment.

-However, when data scientists optimise their models, experiments are run against frozen datasets that do not evolve over time.
-The key assumption is that such a dataset is representative of the data distribution that the model will encounter at prediction time.
+However, when data scientists optimise their models, experiments run against frozen datasets that do not evolve over time.
+The key assumption is that such a dataset is representative of the data distribution the model will encounter at prediction time.
 Unfortunately, this assumption might not be always guaranteed when the model is moved to production.
 Indeed, the validity of it depends on the data generation process and whether the latter evolves over time.
-If the data comes from users interacting with a UI, for instance, changes in the UI itself or in the interaction patterns may drive the evolution of the data distribution.
+If the data comes from users interacting with the UI, it changes in the UI itself or in other interaction patterns.
+Moreover, it may drive the evolution of the data distribution.

 Therefore, monitoring the performance of a model and, at the same time, identifying potential drifts in the data is of paramount importance for checking the health status of a model in production and a pillar of MLOps best practices.